I recently upgraded by Bug Out Bag to an ILBE military surplus bag.

 I like to separate my contents into logical groups and keep each group in a dry sack, inside the my bug out bag.

 This will keep my items dry and keep them organized.
-I can then identify the contents of each dry sack by color, or if they are all the same color, I can label them with some type of permanent maker (or other method).
+I can then identify the contents of each dry sack by color, or if they are all the same color, I can label them with some type of permanent marker (or other method).

 I also load out my bug out bag from top to bottom: